whitesource/unified-agent-distribution/dockerized/README.md

 ## About
 The Dockerized Unifed-Agent project provides a Dockerfile template containing different package managers (e.g. maven, npm...).
-The file includes installation commands that allows creating a more suitable and customizable run environment for scanning projects/files.
+The file includes installation commands that allow creating a more suitable and customizable run environment for scanning projects/files.

 The user has the ability to add/remove package managers according to his needs just by commenting/uncommenting relevant lines from the Dockerfile.